Reducing string concatenations from ngTemplates

 Fixing string concatenations

-- updating the build system to use the new repository
+• update the build system to use the new repository

-- equivalent to forking with less infrastructure
+• equivalent to forking, but with less infrastructure

-- it would add a post-processing step
+• this approach would require a new post-processing step

 Rewriting the template file